Nancy Selvin: Collections and recognition

-Selvin's work belongs to the public art collections of many institutions, including the LACMA, Smithsonian Institution, Oakland Museum, American Museum of Ceramic Art (AMOCA), Arkansas Arts Center, Crocker Art Museum, Daum Museum of Contemporary Art, Kohler Arts Center, Mint Museum, The Prieto Collection at Mills College, Racine Art Museum, and University of Iowa Stanley Museum of Art.
+Selvin's work belongs to the public art collections of many institutions, including the LACMA, Smithsonian Institution, Oakland Museum, American Museum of Ceramic Art (AMOCA), Arkansas Arts Center, Crocker Art Museum, Daum Museum of Contemporary Art, Everson Museum of Art, Kohler Arts Center, Mint Museum, The Prieto Collection at Mills College, Racine Art Museum, and University of Iowa Stanley Museum of Art.
 Her work has been featured in several books, including American Studio Ceramics: Innovation and Identity, 1940 to 1979 (2015), Masters: Earthenware (2010), 20th Century Ceramics (2003), The Craft and Art of Clay (1992), and The History of American Ceramics: 1607–Present (1988), among others.

 Selvin has been awarded fellowships from the California Arts Council (2003) and National Endowment for the Arts (1988, 1980) and has received an UrbanGlass First Prize (1998), Westwood Ceramic National Purchase Award (1980), and California Craftsman Award (1978), among honors.
 She is also a member of the International Academy of Ceramics (2015) in Geneva, Switzerland.